Eve (Stellar Blade): Promotion and reception

 To promote the character and game, Sony Entertainment hired cosplayers to portray the character at pre-release events in Singapore, Hong Kong and Taiwan.
 Life-size and 1/4 scale figures were also produced of Eve for the game's launch party, created by Korean figure makers Cerberus Project and Frenchdoll.
 A character using Eve's likeness was later added to Sony's Astro Bot title as free downloadable content for the game.
-In 2025, a 1/3rd scale figure of Eve was produced by JND Studios.
+Meanwhile, figures of Eve have been produced by companies such as JND Studios, Flare, and Good Smile as part of their Nendoroid product line.

 Since her debut Eve has received mixed reception.
 Described by Automaton writer Taijiro Yamanaka as having "soft facial features, and a slender but shapely figure", he felt her appearance made her look "out of this world" against the game's post-apocalyptic setting, but at the same time was in line with Kim's previous character designs.
 One eSports writer Ron Muyot praised Shin Jae-eun's involvement with the character's design, feeling that she "breathed life" into Eve and made her "memorable and dynamic [...] poised to leave a lasting impact on players".
 Drew Swanson of Game Rant meanwhile discussed the similarities between Eve and Nier Automatas 2B, he discussed that while both were androids that were initially indifferent, their character growth's diverged in unique ways, praising how the revelation of her being a machine aided Eve's character growth alongside her concern for people that had come to see her as "an angel" helped distinguish her as her own character.

 Ben Ossola of IGN France on the other hand was highly critical of her design, feeling that while other games had similar female protagonists, he felt by comparison Eve was "bland" and a "doll sexualized by someone you would think has never seen a woman."
 He further criticized aspects of her design: heels, hair, and body proportions, stating that "nothing works", and while he did praise her character movement as graceful, felt Shin Jae-eun's contributions to the design were lost under "layers of clumsy plastic modifications that make her unrecognizable, both in body and face."
 The statement received backlash, particularly from Kim Najung of Maxim Korea, who felt the criticism was another example of "political correctness".
 The article was later modified by the editorial staff of IGNs main branch, who apologized and stated they felt the phrasing was taken literally and meant no offense to Shift Up as a developer.
 As a result, the initial statement and the author's name were removed from the article.